FlorentFischer/TradingPortfolioProtection/Jupyter_Notebook/README.md

 ## 2. Jupyter Notebook file

 The Jupyter Notebook of the Master Thesis is also available under the **.ipynb** file.
-This file is the same as the Google Colab Notebook and can be used to implement it on your computer, or in consultation only when clicking on it.
+This file is the same as the Google Colab Notebook and can be used to implement it on your computer or in consultation only when clicking on it.